akoaysigod/GameEngine/README.md

 # GameEngine
 A rather creatively named 2D game engine written in Swift using the Metal API.
+I pretty much only make tile based games and this engine is very geared towards doing that efficiently.

-It currently only works on iOS but I have plans to extend it to tvOS and OSX at some point.
+It currently only works on iOS but I have plans to extend it to tvOS and OSX at some point. (and maybe Linux via Vulkan)

-It's based off of SpriteKit so if you know that API this should be pretty straight forward to use.
-This will end up working slightly different as I'm currently rewriting it to be much more specific to tiled graphics as I think I can get the performance to improve by a lot rather than trying to make a more general purpose game engine.

-Part of the motivation to create this engine was to (learn how to make engines and) have a game engine that had access to the lower level internals of the engine but still have a working framework that didn't require any lower level programming.

-If you are feeling adventurous or want to learn a little more about rendering stuff using Metal this will eventually have enough exposed to create a custom pipeline without needing to know enough background math or knowledge of the complete inner workings of Metal.

 # current state
 This is very close to being ready to go.
-It really just needs more testing and making sure the rendering makes sense and is efficient
+It could technically be used now.

-Documentation can be [here](https://akoaysigod.github.io/GameEngine) a good portion of the public API has been documented but basically none of the rendering engine has been documented yet.
+Documentation can be [here](https://akoaysigod.github.io/GameEngine) a good portion of the public API has been documented.

-It's also very much so designed around tile sprites at the moment.
-See this [README.md](resources/README.md) for the relavent information about how that's currently implemented.
-I'd definitely be ok with removing this restriction.
-Currently, the `TextureAtlas` classes is tied to this but I'd be totally ok with someone changing it to support other formats!

 ## A few things left to do are:
-Main thing now is to get this as performant as possible.

 - texture animation
-- ensure that the rendering engine is as performant as it can be
-  - I'm mostly worried about how textures are being loaded at the moment but I'm sure there are other things I don't fully understand
 - fix the data structures for font rendering
 - fix up the text rendering shaders to have more options
+- fix up text rendering in general, can probably move it over to the sprite pipeline.
+- lighting system, probably will do next
+- port to Vulkan, someday
+- ensure that the rendering engine is as performant as it can be*

+* I'm pretty sure this is as fast as it'll ever be.
+It seems rather slow or maybe it's because I'm kind of new to this.
+I can render 100 textured quads at ~15% CPU or 1.1ms CPU/GPU frame time.
+At 10000 I start to lose FPS.
+That is way more than I'll ever need for the game I'm making.

 # Should you use it?
 Probably not.
 I was having some performance issues using SpriteKit and I think (hope) this will address those issues but I don't know what I'm doing really.
 This will also never be as robust as SpriteKit as I have fairly specific needs.